Studying the History of Character

 the trees examined might be the original set of most parsimonious

 trees that built the consensus.
-Trace Character Over Trees could
+Trace Character Over Trees

 then show how the ancestral state reconstruction varies among

 the most parsimonious trees.
-The trees examined might also be
+The trees examined might also

 might be random resolutions of an unresolved tree, or trees with

 random noise added to branch lengths, and so on.
-This would allow
+This would

 you to see how the results would vary if the tree changed.
 See